-In May 1968, the submarine and its crew of 99 men disappeared without a trace in the sea.
-Although they knew the submarine's last reported position and that it was on its way home after serving out in the Atlantic, there was no idea what had happened to it and only a very vague idea of how far it may have gone after the last report.
+In May 1968, the submarine and its crew of 99 men disappeared without a trace at sea.
+Although they knew the submarine's last reported position and that it was on its way home after serving in the Atlantic, there was no idea what had happened to it and only a very vague idea of how far it may have gone after the last report.
 Therefore, they began searching in a vast circular area of over 800 square kilometers.

 Despite the help of different experts, it was not found.

-He didn't ask the group to collaborate, on the contrary.
+He didn't ask the group to collaborate.
+On the contrary.
 They instead competed and each individual had to come up with their most qualified guess as to where the submarine could be.
 In the prize pool, Craven put several bottles of whiskey.

 None of the individual answers came close to the location where the submarine lay on the seafloor.
-But the sub was found only 200 meters/220 yards away from the collective answer
+But the sub was found only 200 meters (220 yards) away from the collective answer

 What makes this even more impressive is that the information from which they based their collective response was almost nonexistent.
-They did not know why the submarine sank, what had gone wrong and where, how fast it was going at the time, how steep it had dived and not even in which direction it was going.
+They did not know why the submarine sank, what had gone wrong and where, how fast it was going at the time, how steep it had dived, and not even in which direction it was going.